 The traditional Moroccan diet is different from that in Spain.
 There’s a lot of commonality.
 A decade-long population study shows a link between a healthy diet incorporating such characteristic traits and the risk of chronic diseases.
 There is evidence for Mediterranean food and health in this population.
 Several randomized controlled trials compare the Mediterranean-style diet to other diets to find dietary differences that contribute significantly to health.
 Blood pressure decreased by 0.69 mg/dL/h/l.

-What do the Mediterranean and DASH Diet have in Common?
+What does the Mediterranean and DASH Diet have in Common?

 Both diets are rich in fruits and vegetables, whole grains, lean protein, low-fat dairy, and healthy fats.